-If you are ready to welcome a new family member into your home, it's important to do research ahead of time to figure out whether your prospective new furry friend will be a good fit for you and your family.
+Are you wondering, “Should I get a Ragdoll cat?” or “Is a Ragdoll cat right for you?”
+Suppose you are ready to welcome a new family member into your home.
+In that case, it’s important to research ahead to determine whether your prospective new furry friend will be a good fit for you and your family.

-Here at Floppycats, we know a lot about Ragdolls, not only from doing extensive research on them, but also from our personal experiences of owning them and loving them in our own homes.
+Here at Floppycats, we know a lot about Ragdolls, from extensive research on them and our personal experiences of owning them and loving them in our homes.

-Ragdoll cats are incredibly popular kitties that steal the hearts of many, but not every cat is the perfect fit for every human.
-Today we're going to walk through some of the questions you should ask yourself if you're considering adopting a Ragdoll cat.
+Ragdoll cats are incredibly popular kitties that steal the hearts of many.
+Still, not every cat is the perfect fit for every human.
+So today, we’ll walk you through some questions you should ask yourself if you are considering adopting a Ragdoll cat.

-These questions can get you to figure out what factors might alter your decision, and can act as a bit of a discussion guide for whoever else might be alongside you as you adopt your potential kitten.
-Before we walk through those significant factors, we want to walk through a bit of history on the breed:
+These questions should help you determine what factors might alter your decision and can act as a discussion guide for whoever is alongside you as you adopt your potential kitten.
+However, before we walk through those significant factors, we want to walk through a bit of history on the breed:

 A Short History of Ragdoll Cats

-The Ragdoll cat breed began with a cat named Josephine, a non-pedigreed, white, long-haired Persian/Angora cat, who was bred with several Birman or Burmese-esque cats.
-The litters they produced included a large breed of docile, affectionate cats with the famous Ragdoll trait of going limp when picked up.
+The Ragdoll cat breed began with a cat named Josephine, a non-pedigreed, white, long-haired Persian/Angora cat bred with several Birman or Burmesesque cats.
+The litters they produced included many docile, affectionate cats with the famous Ragdoll trait of going limp when picked up.
 Baker continued to breed the line for cats with these characteristics, selecting for traits like the tendency to relax when picked up, pointed coloration, large size, and the sweet Ragdoll cat personality.

-Today, Ragdolls are marketed by Ragdoll cat breeders as being particularly family-friendly, calm cats, with striking blue eyes, and Ragdoll cat patterns include pointed, mitted, bi-color, high-mitted bi-color and lynx.
-(You can read more about their colors and patterns on our previous post.)
-As a beautiful and sweet breed, these kitties make great pets and are a delight to so many cat lovers.
+Today, Ragdolls are marketed by Ragdoll cat breeders as being particularly family-friendly, calm cats with striking blue eyes.
+Ragdoll cat patterns include pointed, mitted, bi-color, high-mitted bi-color, and lynx.
+(You can read more about their colors and patterns in our previous post.)
+As a beautiful and sweet breed, these kitties make great pets and delight many cat lovers.

 The Ragdoll is one of the most popular cat breeds in the world due to its amazing personality.
-They are known to be "gentle giants," which make them wonderful family pets for someone who is looking for that sort of temperament.
+They are known to be “gentle giants,” making them excellent family pets for someone looking for that temperament.

-**Please know that after having this website for 14 years, I have learned the importance of stressing that BREED STEREOTYPES for any breed of cat can be deceiving.
+**Please know that after having this website for 14 years, I have learned the importance of stressing that BREED STEREOTYPES for any cat breed can be deceiving.
 DO NOT EXPECT that if you adopt a Ragdoll kitten that it will fit the breed description.
-Every cat is a living soul, which means they will have a different personality and may or may not possess some or all of the qualities of the breed.
+Every cat is a living soul, meaning it will have a different personality and may or may not possess some or all of the breed’s qualities.

-All that being said, it's time to move on to how to decide if this specially-bred type of cat is for you.
-There are many different aspects of how you might decide on whether Ragdoll cats are for you, from their appearance to their personality to common concerns people might have about them, and we have all the detailed answers to questions you might have about Ragdolls.
+All that being said, it’s time to move on to how to decide if this specially-bred type of cat is for you.
+There are many different aspects of how you might decide whether Ragdoll cats are for you, from their appearance to their personality to common concerns people might have about them.
+We have all the detailed answers to questions you might have about Ragdolls.

 What Appearance Are You Looking For?